KinkyDesign/mvp-ChemPredictor-UI/README.md

 # mvp-ChemPredictor-UI
-This is a minimum viable version of GUI for the ChemPredictor feature.
+This is a minimum viable version of Web GUI for the ChemPredictor feature.